Common preperiodic points for quadratic polynomials: Introduction

 \subsection{Effectiveness}

 We illustrate the effectiveness of our method by providing explicit constants for each of the theorems stated above.
-The proof of Theorem \ref{pairingbound} shows that we can take $\alpha_1 = 1/192$, $C_1 = 3/17$, $\alpha_2 = 1/2$ and $C_2 = 5/2$.
+The proof of Theorem \ref{pairingbound} shows that we can take $\alpha_1 = 1/192$, $C_1 = 3/17$, $\alpha_2 = 1/2$ and $C_2 = 7/3$.
 The proof of Theorem \ref{boundingN} provides $C(\eps) = 40 \log(25/\eps)$.
-The first proof of Theorem \ref{uniformbound} that we present in \S\ref{weaklowerbound} is not sufficient to provide an explicit value of $\delta$, but further control on the archimedean energy pairing leads to $\delta = 10^{-75}$ in \S\ref{explicit delta}.
-This exceptionally small $\delta$ gives rise to the bound $B = 10^{82}$ in Theorem \ref{preperbound} that was stated in Remark \ref{explicit B}.
+The first proof of Theorem \ref{uniformbound} that we present in \S\ref{weaklowerbound} is not sufficient to provide an explicit value for the $\delta$ of Theorem \ref{uniformbound}, but further control on the classical (archimedean) energy pairing leads to $\delta = 10^{-96}$ in \S\ref{explicit delta}.
+This exceptionally small $\delta$ gives rise to the enormous bound $B = 10^{103}$ in Theorem \ref{preperbound} that was stated in Remark \ref{explicit B}.
+Few examples of $\<f_{c_1}, f_{c_2}\>$ have been computed explicitly; it was recently shown that $\<f_0, f_{-1}\> \approx 0.168$ \cite[\S8]{Andrews:Petsche}, and it would be interesting to see other values.